Azure/machinelearning-model-optimizer-preview/README.md

 ## Get started

-Please follow this [example](example/azureml_optimization_and_profiling.ipynb) and get started with the Azure Machine Learning Optimizer experience.
+Please follow this [example](example/azureml_optimization_and_profiling.ipynb) and get started with the Azure Machine Learning Model Optimizer experience.

 ### Step 1: Optimize your model